RedHat-Middleware-Workshops/dayinthelife-streaming/docs/install.md

     sudo -i
     ```

-1. Via the CLI, verify you are logged in as `system:admin` to your newly provisioned OCP cluster using the `oc` command.
+1. Via the CLI, verify with `oc whoami` if you are logged in as `system:admin` to your newly provisioned OCP cluster.

 1. Git Clone the *dayinthelife streaming* Workshop installation repository.